types of porcelain tiles

 Common Uses:

-Residential flooring, bathrooms, and decorative wall tiles.
+Residential flooring, bathrooms, moderate commercial floor ( resturant, office & libary) and decorative wall tiles.

 Unglazed Porcelain Tile – Homogeneous Tile